justinchiu/score-matching/slides.md

 * If two fns are equal, have the same Stein score $s(x) = \nabla_x \log p(x)$
 * Can use the Stein score to get good samples / find likely $x$
     * Langevin dynamics: follow score + noise (read more about it another time)
+* Lose ability to compute likelihoods, can only use score model for sampling
 \vspace{8em}

 ## Issues in training an EBM